-- We have not built the remaining aspects all the way into Mizar, but we have a rough path. - First, DRa annotations of a text and its automatically generated dependency graph are used to create via a number of tranformation hints, a Mizar FPS Text-Proper skeleton of the text. - Next, the CGa encoding of the text is used to build relevant parts of the Mizar FPS (Wiedijk 2003) of the text (e.g., the CGa preamble could be used to find counterparts in Mizar MML and to build parts of the Environment in Mizar). - At this stage, a Mizar expert would be able to complete the Mizar FPS version of the text. - Now, the Mizar experts can complete the formalisation by filling all the gaps in the reasoning (i.e., filling the holes in sentences labelled with the error 4 by the Mizar system.)
+- We have not built the remaining aspects all the way into Mizar, but we have a rough path. - First, DRa annotations of a text and its automatically generated GoLP (graph of logical precedence) are used to generate a Mizar FPS Text-Proper skeleton of the text. - Next, the CGa encoding of the text is used to build relevant parts of the Mizar FPS (Wiedijk 2003) of the text (e.g., the CGa preamble could be used to find counterparts in Mizar MML and to build parts of the Environment in Mizar). - At this stage, a Mizar expert would be able to complete the Mizar FPS version of the text. - Now, the Mizar experts can complete the formalisation by filling all the gaps in the reasoning (i.e., filling the holes in sentences labelled with the error \4 by the Mizar system.)